eliekawerk/llm-zero-to-hero/README.md

 4. **Review and Annotate**:
     - Review the evaluation report and annotate the results.
+    - Note that in the real world, this is the time to hand this annotation tool to the **domain expert** to review the results and add critiques.
+It is important to add critiques for both the correct and incorrect answers.
+    - This will help you understand the model's performance and identify areas for improvement.
+And this is strategic because these critiques are what will be used to iterate on the prompts, **eg. to add few-shot examples to the prompt** to cater for this specific failure mode.
     - An annotation app is available that allows you to review the evaluation report and annotate the results.
-    ```bash
-    cd data_viewers
-    python serve.py
-    ```
     - This allows you to go through the evaluation report and annotate the results.
 Take special care in adding some critique, for both the correct and incorrect answers.
 This will help you understand the model's performance and identify areas for improvement.
 Here: [http://localhost:8000](http://localhost:8000)
     - Also, this will help us with the [critique shadowing method](https://hamel.dev/blog/posts/llm-judge/#step-3-direct-the-domain-expert-to-make-passfail-judgments-with-critiques) as explained by Hamel, to help improve the model's performance when we start iterating on the prompts.
     - This will also return the error analysis report for more detailed analysis.
+    ```bash
+    cd data_viewers
+    python serve.py
+    ```
 ![alt text](image.png)

 ![alt text](image-1.png)